techworkersco/techworkersco.github.io/call-for-submissions.md

 We welcome a variety of content from the workers' perspective:

 - Original writing on topics we care about and can only address collectively.
+- Insight on specific situations like a first one-on-one, or general topics like escalating demands.
 - News of tech worker organizing from around the globe, particularly efforts with grassroots leadership.
 - Perspectives from underrepresented tech workers about their experiences in the industry and what they see as its failures.
 - Analysis of what can be achieved through building collective power, contextualized within the long legacy of labor organizing in similar fields.
-- Rebuttals to common anti-organizing sentiments, like the idea that "someone else will build it" (they might not!).
+- Rebuttals to common anti-organizing sentiments, like the idea that "someone else will build this weapon" (they might not!).
 - Accounts of solidarity between different types of tech workers.

 <a href="/archive/">Previous issues</a> have included a range of perspectives from tech workers: